jmathai/jmathai.github.com/_posts/2012-08-01-fundraising.md

 Determined to close a round of funding by the end of 2012 I warmed up leads and had a spreadsheet of a couple dozen angel investors I knew by 1 or 2 degrees of separation.
 I probably still have that spreadsheet laying around; it'd be fun to dig up.

-It had been 15 months since I told Rachel that I'd go no longer than 6 months without funding.
+It would be 9 months longer than the 6 months I told Rachel before we'd get funding.
+That's 15 months of not getting a paycheck.
 Founders tend to underestimate the time required to raise funding.
 Knowing that, I felt 6 months was both aggressive and realistic.

+Let me fill in what happened during those those 15 months.

 ## <a name="first-wave"></a>The first wave